 Many people are not properly informed about eye care.
 Some people think that if they can see well enough to perform day-to-day tasks they think it isn’t necessary to get a check-up.
-Others refuse to get eye examinations because they think it will be too expensive.
+Others refuse to get their eyes checked because they think it will be too expensive.

 A routine vision test is to the eye what a physical is for the rest of the body.
-It is essential for diagnosis and prevention of both common vision problems and rare eye diseases.
-Typically, an eye care provider will begin by asking a few questions about the patient’s health history and that of his family members.
-They will ask additional in depth questions if you have a family history of eye problems.
+It is essential for diagnosis and prevention of both common problems and rare diseases.
+Typically, they will begin by asking a few questions about the patient’s health history and that of his family members.
+They will ask additional in depth questions if you have a family history of problems.
 Using a common eye exam chart (below), they will do a visual acuity test to determine the patient’s ability to see both close and far away.
 A color vision test is conducted by looking for patterns of colored dots.
 Peripheral vision is checked through a visual field test.
 Near vision testing is done to determine if you have presbyopia and need bifocals or progressive lenses.
-An eye pressure test and inspection of the optic nerve is done to determine whether or not you have glaucoma.
-The interior of your eyes may be examined to check for problems such as macular degeneration and cataracts.
-This sometimes requires dilation of the pupil using special eye drops.
-They will also check to make sure your eyes are working together properly.
-Through these tests, optometrists can recognize and diagnose all common vision disorders such as nearsightedness, farsightedness, presbyopia, astigmatism or glaucoma.
+An pressure test and inspection of the optic nerve is done to determine whether or not you have glaucoma.
+The interior may be examined to check for problems such as macular degeneration and cataracts.
+This sometimes requires dilation of the pupil using special drops.
+They will also check to make sure they are working together properly.
+Through these tests, optometrists can recognize and diagnose all common disorders such as nearsightedness, farsightedness, presbyopia, astigmatism or glaucoma.

-Some people think getting their eyes examined isn’t necessary because they can see well enough to complete basic daily tasks or because they passed the vision screening to get/renew their driver’s license.
+Some people think getting their eyes looked at isn’t necessary because they can see well enough to complete basic daily tasks or because they passed the screening to get/renew their driver’s license.
 While a screening can notify a person that they need to look into getting glasses or contacts, there are many diseases and conditions that don’t noticeably affect your vision and can only be diagnosed by a comprehensive examination.
-It is never a good idea to wait until your vision is damaged to get your eyes examined as many vision problems are hard or impossible to treat/reverse.
+It is never a good idea to wait until your vision is damaged to get them examined as many vision problems are hard or impossible to treat/reverse.

-According to the American Optometric Association (AOA), adults between the ages of 18 and 60 should have their eyes examined once every two years and individuals over the age of 61 should visit the eye doctor on a yearly basis.
-Children should have their first exam at the age of 6 months, again when they are 3 years old and then once more just before they start school.
+According to the American Optometric Association (AOA), adults between the ages of 18 and 60 should have their eyes examined once every two years and individuals over the age of 61 should visit the optometrist on a yearly basis.
+Children should have their first one done at the age of 6 months, again when they are 3 years old and then once more just before they start school.
 This is because certain problems such as amblyopia, must be detected early in order to be corrected.
-From that point on, it is advised that kids that are risk free should have their eyes checked every two years.
+From that point on, it is advised that kids that are risk free should have them checked every two years.
 Children who are classified as being at risk may need to be examined more frequently.
 Risk factors include, but are not limited to: